-Since graduating from art school at the University of Newcastle in 1990, Chris Langlois has held 35 solo exhibitions throughout Australia, the first being at the Watt Space Student Gallery at the University of Newcastle, has been curated into countless group exhibitions and has exhibited as a finalist in many art prizes including Wynne Prize at the Art Gallery of New South Wales.
+Since graduating from art school at the University of Newcastle in 1990, Chris Langlois has held 35 solo exhibitions throughout Australia, been curated into countless group exhibitions and has exhibited as a finalist in many art prizes including Wynne Prize at the Art Gallery of New South Wales.
 His curiosity and intense study of the Australian landscape has remained constant and engaged.

 In his 25 years as an artist, Langlois's work has deepened further across all aspects of his practice, swinging like a pendulum, from ‘nothingness' to realism, from ambiguous, atmospheric sky and seascapes to literal landscapes of somewhere, which could be anywhere, and back again.
 His works defy specific geographical reference and while often inspired by places, they transcend time and space to become much more about personal experience.
 Characterised by subtle shifts of light and space, they explore the land and sea, and often envelop the viewer through their large.